Mount Banahaw: Importance to locals

 Banahaw is a custom pilgrimage site for locals, believed by many as a holy mountain, a spiritually-charged location.
 The mountain and its environs are considered sacred by local residents; the water from its sacred springs are deemed "holy water" for allegedly having beneficial qualities, issuing forth from locations called "puestos" or "holy sites".
 These sites are unique natural features composed not only of springs, but also caves, streams and boulders; with names with biblical allusions, and shrines erected in, on or around them.
 These locations were allegedly revealed to a man named Agripino Lontoc by the "Santong Boses" or the "Holy Voices", which also gave the names to these places way back during the Spanish colonial era.
 Another one of these mountains is the adjacent Mount Banahaw de Lucbán.

 Banahaw is also a part of the Makiling-Banahaw Watershed, a reservation of the National Power Corporation (NAPOCOR) providing steam for power generation, as well as water source for domestic and industrial uses.

-Hiking activity on Banahaw
+Hiking

 The mountain is popular not only with pilgrims but also among mountain climbers being the closest over 2000 m mountain from Manila.
 Before 2004, hiking activity peaks during Holy Week each year, with climbers numbering to the thousands.
 At least four trails exist from Dolores, Sariaya, and other towns of Quezon located on its foothills.
 The most frequently used trails are the Cristalino and Tatlong Tangke, taking an average of 9 and 5 hours, respectively.
 These two trails originate from Barangay Kinabuhayan in Dolores, and meet near the summit, which is actually the rim of the Banahaw caldera.
 On the summit are viewpoints, labeled as Durungawan I, II, and III, which are the usual destination for pilgrims and hikers.
 Other points of interest include the "Kuweba ng Diyos Ama" (Tagalog: Cave of God the Father) and the spring at Brgy.
 Kinabuhayan, said to have curative powers.